Using Bankruptcy to Get Out of Debt – 2022 Guide

 Although in the past there was also a requirement to put a notice in your local newspaper, that is no longer the case.
 There is nothing to stop your local newspaper reporting on your bankruptcy anyway, but unless you are newsworthy because you are a prominent local businessman or a celebrity it is unlikely that this would happen.

 Alternatives to Bankruptcy

-Bankruptcy should only really be considered as a final resort because it is a fairly brutal way to resolve debt issues.
-It is one of the options that you can consider if you’re in financial difficulty, but there are other options that are you consider first.
+Bankruptcy should only really be considered as a final resort because it is a fairly consequential way to resolve debt issues.
+It is one of the options that you can consider if you’re in financial difficulty, but there are other options that you may want to consider first.

 Some of the alternatives that you can consider are: